-This course is a continuation in the study of Marketing Dynamics.
+This course is a continuation of Marketing Dynamics.
 The advanced cooperative program allows students to further develop necessary marketing competencies.
 Students continue with a combination of classroom instruction and on-the-job training.
 Instruction focuses on accelerated marketing topics such as: marketing function, entrepreneurship, free enterprise system, selling, merchandising, buying, promotion, business environment, and law and ethics.

 Students enrolled in this course must provide their own transportation.
-This course may not be offered on all campuses.
+This course may be eligible for Tech Prep credit.
+See page 109 for details.

-CAREER & TECHNICAL EDUCATION Science, Technology, Engineering & Mathematics
+Science, Technology, Engineering and Mathematics